JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-cocoapods-overview.md

 #### Version compatibility

 We recommend using the latest Kotlin version.
-The lowest possible version that enables this Cocoapods setup is 1.7.0.
+The minimum required version for this CocoaPods setup is 1.7.0.

 ### Build errors when using Xcode {initial-collapse-state="collapsed" collapsible="true"}